Henry William Pickersgill: Biography

 His early subjects were varied and included landscapes and classical and historical themes, but he eventually settled to portraiture as his speciality.
 His first exhibit at the Royal Academy was a portrait of his benefactor Mr Hall, and during his lifetime he showed a total of 384 paintings there.
 He was elected to associate membership of the Academy in November 1822 and full membership in February 1826.

 Pickersgill was one of the pre-eminent portrait painters of his day.
 Robert Peel, William Wordsworth, George Stephenson, Jeremy Bentham, Letitia Elizabeth Landon, Elizabeth Barrett Browning, Lord Nelson, the Duke of Wellington and Faraday were among the many notable people who sat for him.
 He famously painted author James Silk Buckingham and his wife Elizabeth in Arab costume in 1816, reflecting Buckingham's own travels in the East as well as the fashion of the times for the Orient.
 The National Portrait Gallery, London has over 50 of his portraits in its collection, including 16 original oils and 35 engravings after him, along with a small number of portraits of Pickersgill himself by others.

 From 1856 to 1864, he was librarian of the Royal Academy.
 He retired from the institution in December 1872, and died at his home in Blandford Square, London, at the age of 93.
 He is buried in Barnes Cemetery.

 Pickersgill's brother Richard, son Henry Hall and nephew Frederick Richard were also painters.
 His wife Jeanette published a volume of poetry in 1827 entitled Tales of the Harem.
 After her death in 1885, Mrs Pickersgill became the first person to be legally cremated in the United Kingdom at Woking Crematorium.

-In his will Pickersgill left a bequest to the Royal National Lifeboat Institution.
-The lifeboat Henry William Pickersgill R.A., which served on the Dover station between 1878 and 1888, was funded by this bequest.
+In his will, Pickersgill left a bequest to the Royal National Lifeboat Institution (RNLI).
+A 35-foot self-righting lifeboat Henry William Pickersgill R.A., was placed at Dover Lifeboat Station, in service between 1878 and 1888.

 Letitia Elizabeth Landon's poem The Oriental Nosegay by Pickersgill in her Poetical Sketches of Modern Pictures (in The Troubadour, 1826) probably refers to his Oriental Love Letter (1824) in the R. A. collection.